AI & Agents

 How much time can HR automation save?

-According to recent industry data, recruitment automation can reduce time-to-hire .
+According to recent industry data, recruitment automation can reduce time-to-hire significantly.
 By handing off scheduling, screening, and paperwork to agents, HR professionals can save hours per hire, allowing them to focus on evaluating culture fit and closing candidates.

 Do I need to be a developer to use OpenClaw tools?